-- Oil-fired power stations can, in theory, be built anywhere.
+- Oil-fired power stations can, in theory, be built almost anywhere.

 What are the disadvantages of using crude oil?

 - Oil is a non-renewable source of energy.
-This means that one day we could run out of crude oil.
+This means that one day we will probably run out of crude oil.

 - Burning oil produces carbon dioxide gas.
-This is a greenhouse gas that contributes towards global warming.
+This is a greenhouse gas that contributes towards climate change.

 - Burning oil can pollute the air.

 - Much of our oil has to be imported and it is becoming more and more expensive as reserves reduce and imports increase.

 - Producing electricity from crude oil is expensive compared to other fossil fuels such as coal or gas.